JStateson/AlienLedTest/README.md

 AlenwareAlienFX is reg to change unknown to Area51R4

-usbview show connected USB devices
+usbview show connected USB devices and DevManView is device manager command line app

+Enable-R4-PCB is script to enable the Led lighting PCB but read the following for how to use it

 r4-case-lights  word document describing how to get lights to work on R4 Area51 case